MayOnesita/IVI-LSB/IVILSB_BACKEND/README.md

 # IVI-LSB : Backend

-This project contains the back-end code for the IVI-LSB Web Page.
+This project contains the back-end code for the IVILSB Web Page.

 ### Description